On $H$-simple not necessarily associative algebras: Introduction

-In order to embrace the cases when an algebra is graded by a semigroup or an infinite group, or a group is acting on an algebra not only by automorphisms, but by anti-automorphisms too, it is useful to consider so-called generalized $H$-actions where $H$ is an arbitrary associative algebra with $1$.
-(See the definition of a generalized $H$-action in Section~\ref{SectionHmodGen}.)
+In order to embrace the cases when an algebra is graded by a semigroup or an infinite group, or a group is acting on an algebra not only by automorphisms, but by anti-automorphisms too, it is useful to consider more general additional structures.
+Although polynomial identities in algebras endowed with an arbitrary set of multilinear operations were considered in the literature (see e.g.~\cite[Section~49.2]{Razmyslov}), it turns out that so-called generalized $H$-actions (see the definition in Section~\ref{SectionHmodGen}) where $H$ is an arbitrary associative algebra with $1$ are the most adequate for our purposes.
+Probably, the first who used such actions and studied polynomial $H$-identities was Allan Berele~\cite[remark before Theorem~15]{BereleHopf} in 1996 (see also the paper of Yu.\,A.~Bahturin and V.\,V.~Linchenko~\cite{BahturinLinchenko}).
 The example constructed in~\cite[Theorem 5]{ASGordienko13} shows that for generalized $H$-actions the exponent of the $H$-codimension growth can be non-integer even for finite dimensional $H$-simple associative algebras.
-Therefore, the natural question arises as to whether $H$-PI-exponent exists at least in the case when the algebra is $H$-simple.
+Therefore, the natural question arises as to whether $H$-PI-exponent exists at all, at least in the case when the algebra is $H$-simple.

-In 2012 A.~Giambruno and M.\,V.~Zaicev proved the existence of the ordinary PI-exponent for any simple algebra not necessarily associative~\cite[Theorem 3]{ZaiGiaFinDimSuperAlgebras}.
+In 2012 A.~Giambruno and M.\,V.~Zaicev proved the existence of the ordinary PI-exponent for any finite dimensional simple algebra not necessarily associative~\cite[Theorem 3]{ZaiGiaFinDimSuperAlgebras}.
 Recently D.~Repov\v s and M.\,V.~Zaicev proved the existence of the graded PI-exponent for finite dimensional graded-simple algebras graded by commutative semigroups~\cite[Theorem 2]{ZaicevRepovs}.

 In the present article we combine A.~Giambruno and M.\,V.~Zaicev's techniques with the techniques of generalized $H$-actions and show that for any finite dimensional $H$-simple algebra with a generalized $H$-action there exists an $H$-PI-exponent (Theorem~\ref{TheoremHSimpleHPIexpHNAssoc}).
 This enables to prove (see Corollary~\ref{CorollaryGradedExistsExponent}) the existence of the graded PI-exponent for any finite dimensional graded-simple algebra graded in a very general sense (not necessary by a semigroup, see the precise definition of such a grading in Example~\ref{ExampleGr}).
 Note that the notion of an $H$-simple algebra is much wider than the notion of a simple algebra since, e.g., an $H$-simple associative or Lie algebra is not even necessarily semisimple.